-- b. the child's disability did not impair the ability of the child to understand the impact and consequences of the behavior subject to disciplinary action; and - c. the child's disability did not impair the ability of the child to control the behavior subject to disciplinary action.
+- supplementary aids and services, and behavior intervention strategies were provided consistent with the child's IEP and placement; - b. the child's disability did not impair the ability of the child to understand the impact and consequences of the behavior subject to disciplinary action; and - c. the child's disability did not impair the ability of the child to control the behavior subject to disciplinary action.